-We’ve got used to seeing royalty on Zoom calls in these past months but there’s something different about it when the Queen is involved.
+We’ve got used to seeing royalty on video calls in these past months but there’s something different about it when the Queen is involved.
 And although the latest video call made by Her Majesty isn’t the first she’s shared with the world, it’s still a first in its own way.
-For the Queen has received one of her regular updates on military life via Zoom.
+For the Queen has received one of her regular updates on military life via WebEx.

 Hearing what’s going on in the Army, Navy and Air Force is a constant in the Queen’s life.
 As Head of the Armed Forces, she is given constant updates about operations and military life.
 But the coronavirus pandemic means that face to face visits aren’t possible right now.
 So on July 14th 2020, the Royal Family shared a video call that saw Her Majesty speaking to members of the Army, Navy and RAF as well as the Chief of Defence Staff General Sir Nicholas Carter to find out how their current experiences.